vishruthb/notes/content/Computer Systems/Operating Systems/⚙️ Operating System.md

 - Use names instead of pointers, such as the integer object handles or descriptors such as the UNIX file descriptors
 # Processes
 - A [[🏠 Process]] is the OS's abstraction for a running program, used to manage execution, scheduling, and other resources.
 Includes things such as an address space, OS resources and accounting information, and execution state
-- Creating a new process is slow, and communicating between processes is also slow.
-Processes are supposed to be isolated, and communication is mediated by the OS.
-- Every process thinks it owns the CPU.
-However, with 1 CPU, all processes share the same physical CPUs, and with multiple CPUs, processes share them as well.
-	- Possible via timer interrupts, data structure to hold execution state while not executing, scheduling policies
-- **Example:** Sequential Process
-	- Everything happens sequentially, one instruction at a time
 # Concurrency
 Multiple tasks in progress at once.
 - Applications benefit from executing several tasks concurrently: